Building Access Badge

 Georgetown University faculty and staff who have been approved to work on campus are required to show your Building Access Badge to gain entry to university buildings staffed by a public health screener.
 Your Building Access Badge must be green to gain access.
 Red badges will be denied entry.

 As of October 14, and each day after, if you do not have a green GU360 Building Access Badge your GOCard will be temporarily deactivated until you take the actions needed to get a green GU360 Building Access Badge, which are listed below.

+As of January 19, you will no longer be using the One Medical app for your daily check-ins.
 Your daily risk status in the One Medical app is not adequate proof of your compliance with the University’s health and safety measures, and you cannot use it to enter University buildings.
 You will need to show your green GU360 Building Access Badge.